vkjadon/resources/docs/dl2/README.md

 $m=8; nx=1$

+$nx$ is the number of input features.

 Import the required modules

 ```js
 import numpy as np
 from matplotlib import pyplot as plt
 ```
+Size is the input array and price is the label array.

 ```js
 nx=1